CLIP Behaves like a Bag-of-Words Model Cross-modally but not Uni-modally: Improving cross-modal binding

+Our linear probing experiments revealed that both vision and text spaces encode attribute-object information in a linearly separable manner.
+This suggests that each modality organizes information in a way that could simplify alignment.
+If the internal structures of the two spaces are linearly separable, a linear transformation could map these to a shared alignment, improving cross-modal correspondence.
+CLIP’s contrastive loss encourages global alignment but does not focus on aligning attribute-object binding.
+The original alignment mechanism does not fully use the binding information, which is linearly accessible within each modality.
+To address this, we propose learning a linear transformation between the text and image spaces using pre-trained CLIP embeddings.

+Linear Attribute Binding CLIP (LABCLIP) trains a linear transformation to better align the text and image embeddings.
+Instead of the standard image-text matching in CLIP, LABCLIP applies a matrix \( \mathbf{A} \in \mathbb{R}^{D \times D} \) on the text embeddings before the inner product: Applying the transformation to text or image embeddings is mathematically equivalent.
+We apply it to text embeddings for practical reasons.
+Keeping the visual encoder unchanged preserves its utility in downstream tasks, where the original CLIP image embeddings are often used.
+Additionally, negative texts are easier to obtain than negative images.
+Experiments aligning the image space confirm that the results remain consistent (see Table~\ref{tab:align_images} in the Appendix).

-The captions in COCO are not structured in a straightforward ``attribute-object'' format, making it challenging to isolate and swap attributes and objects directly.
-Because of this, we use the NegCLIP strategy from \cite{Yuksekgonul2023}, which shuffles nouns and adjectives to create negative samples.
+\textbf{Training}.
+We train the linear transformation matrix $ \mathbf{A}$ contrastively, initialized from the identity matrix, with no further constraints.
+CLIP’s weights remain frozen.
+We include negative text samples within the batch, similar to \citep{Yuksekgonul2023}.
+Negative samples are created by permuting the concepts in the original captions: we transform ``red cube and blue sphere'' into ``blue cube and red sphere'' without changing the image.
+Such samples can be generated without extra annotation costs.
+The captions in COCO and CC3M are not structured in a straightforward ``attribute-object'' format, making it challenging to isolate and swap attributes and objects directly.
+Because of this, we use the NegCLIP strategy from \citep{Yuksekgonul2023}, which shuffles nouns and adjectives to create negative samples.
 In training, including negative text samples results in a \( B \times 2B \) batch, where the transformation is used to minimize the similarity with mismatched attribute-object pairs.
-The training process of LABCLIP is illustrated in Algorithm \ref{algo:labclip}.

-CLIP’s weights remain frozen for LABCLIP.
-For a reference point, we also provide results with a fine-tuned CLIP model, denoted CLIP-FT.
-For all the considered methods and their variations, we perform only minimal hyperparameter searches and select models based on the validation set results at the last epoch.
-Unless stated otherwise, we use the approach with Hard Negative Batch as the default version of LABCLIP.
-See Appendix for a detailed description of the experimental setup.
+See Appendix~\ref{sec:labclip_details} for the details of the experimental setup and Appendix~\ref{sec:additional_analyses} for additional analyses of the effect of LABCLIP on the CLIP's shared embedding space.